 Play is always happening here for visitor and staff alike: you will often see Explorers in costumes or funny hats—maybe even pajamas!
 The next time you visit, be sure to ask an Explorer how they like to play at The Discovery Museums—you might discover something new to add to your own play!

 Every day I get to see children having incredible experiences--and learning and growing.
 While to us it may just be a Thursday, to a 6-year old who just figured out that he can paint with mud and a flower or send a ball three stories high or use air to make a ping pong ball float, it is a magical, incredible day.
 I also really appreciate watching and helping young staff grow into their responsibilities—so that they can support and enjoy the learning and wonder that is happening on the Museum floors.
-I’ve been here more than 7 years, joining the Museums after studying at UMass Amherst, and pride myself on creating positive visitor experiences.
+I’ve been at the museum since 2008, having joined the staff after studying at UMass Amherst, and pride myself on creating positive visitor experiences.

 - brain development